SevenW/embapps/ArduinoRFM69/README.md

 rfm69-RF12demo-ook-TX is the classic RF12demo sketch that can send KAKU and FS20 commands. rfm69-ook-receive-rssi can receive various OOK signals by sampling the RSSI signal register.

+The next sketch is using the DIO2/DATA line, connected to D3=INT0, for example by closing the soldering bridge in the JeeLinkV3C rfm69-ook-receive-dio2

 Supported decoders can be found in the decoders433.h and decoders868.h.
 From more backgound see http://jeelabs.org/2011/02/03/ook-relay-revisited-2/

 more examples using the DIO2 line can be expected.
 Also a sketch as ookReleay2, that relays received OOK signals through standard JeeLib RF12 packets.